 Please call the library at 215-679-2020 for more information or to donate books.
 We cannot accept textbooks, encyclopedias, or moldy books.

-Starts Friday, September 5th - THIS CLASS HAS FILLED, but keep us in mind for next year.
+This session started Friday, September 5th, 2014 THIS CLASS HAS FILLED, but keep us in mind for next year.
 It's great for home schoolers.

 This club, for children in 3rd to 5th grades, will meet on the first Friday of each month beginning September 5th.
 Class size is limited to 10 children, so don't delay.